Shopify/theme-check/README.md

 _This is a [HackDays project](https://hackdays.shopify.io/projects/13720)_

-Theme Check is a command line tool that helps you follow Shopify Themes & Liquid best practices by analyzing the Liquid code inside the templates of your theme.
+Theme Check is a command line tool that helps you follow Shopify Themes & Liquid best practices by analyzing the Liquid & JSON inside your theme.

-Think RuboCop, or eslint, but for Liquid, and designed specifically to be used on themes.
+Think RuboCop, or eslint, but for Shopify themes.

+Theme Check is also available [inside some code editors](https://github.com/Shopify/theme-check/wiki).

 ![](docs/preview.png)

-VSCode support is also in the works at https://github.com/shopify/theme-check-vscode.

 ## Usage

 ```
+dev clone theme-check
 dev up
 dev check /path/to/your/theme
 ```